Install dependencies (uncomment if needed)

 plt.tight_layout()

 - The red line (best so far) rises steeply in the first ~20 trials and then plateaus.
-This is TPE learning which regions of the hyperparameter space are promising.
+This is the map getting more accurate – early on, Optuna is still exploring; later, it knows where the gold is and drills nearby.

 - The dashed lines show Grid and Random Search baselines.
 Optuna typically matches or exceeds them, especially with more budget.

-- Individual trial scores (blue dots) show high variance early on, then cluster near the optimum as TPE focuses its search.
+- Individual trial scores (blue dots) show high variance early on, then cluster near the optimum as the search focuses on the most promising region.

 # Optuna: which hyperparameters matter most?